 Consider changing your language to avoid making assumptions about people’s pronouns and gender.

-Being misgendered can feel extremely invalidation and frustrating.
+Being misgendered can feel extremely invalidating and frustrating.
 This can be especially difficult for people who are already facing problems with their mental health, and need support and affirmation.

 Resources For People Who Are Transgender And Need Addiction Treatment